rodz/Caixola/README.md

 # About the project

-Caixola is a Game designed to help childen from 4 to 11 years develop word building tecniques and also learn another language(Portuguese, English, French and Spanish).
-The App uses a IOT component implementet using nodemcu that reads wich letter is been placed in the box and send this information to be used in the screen.
+Caixola open source is a game designed to help children from 4 to 11 years develop word building techniques and learn another language(Portuguese, English, French and Spanish).
+The App uses an IOT component implemented using nodemcu that reads wich letter is been placed in the box and send this information to be used in the screen.

 # How to play